SAP/odata-vocabularies/docs/v2-annotations.md

 ### Element `edm:EntitySet`

-<p>Entity sets can be annotated with the following attributes.
+Entity sets can be annotated with the following attributes.
 If not stated explicitly, consumers can assume them to have the default value listed in the second column.
-This default value reflects the "normal" behavior that can be expected from any OData service.</p>
+This default value reflects the "normal" behavior that can be expected from any OData service.

 <table border="1" class="jiveBorder wrapped" style="width: 100.0%;">
   <colgroup> <col/> <col/> <col/> </colgroup>
   <tbody>